← All writing

 Vilhelm ToivonenNotes10 min read

-The interesting question is whether you can pre-compute a small per-user object — a vector, a row in a bank, a packet of slots — gather KK at request time, and have the forward pass behave as if those facts were in the prompt.
+The question I couldn't put down in my PhD work: can you precompute a small per-user object (a vector, a row in a bank, a packet of slots), gather KK of them at request time, and have the forward pass behave as if those facts were in the prompt?
 Three approaches, several months.
 Two failed cleanly.
 One is working.
-Learn-in-public note: the best results stay redacted, the methods are what I want to share.
+The best numbers stay redacted until they're published; the methods are what I want to share.
 All experiments on Llama-3.2-3B (28 layers, dmodel=3072d_\text{model}=3072).

 What composition has to mean